Georgia Layoffs — August 2011

 | Lockheed Martin | Kings Bay | 16 |

-The largest notice was filed by Vt Group at its Kings Bay facility, reporting 381 affected workers.
+Leading the list was Vt Group at its Kings Bay facility, reporting 381 affected workers.
 Lowe's followed with 98 workers.

 Trend & Outlook

-The trends suggest a mixed picture for Georgia's labor market, with activity diverging between monthly and annual comparisons.
+The filings reflect a mixed picture for Georgia's labor market, with activity diverging between monthly and annual comparisons.
 The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Georgia.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Georgia WARN notices, browse layoffs by state, or download the full dataset.